FREQUENTLY ASKED QUESTIONS

 Are Brethren businesses owned or controlled by the Church?

-No. the Church does not run any businesses and does not employ anyone.
-Many Brethren members and their families own and operate their own businesses, and the Church has no legal, financial or any other interest in their businesses.
-Individuals and families who own businesses retain or spend their profits at their own discretion.
+No. the Church does not own or control any businesses.
+While many Brethren members and their families own and operate their own businesses, the Church has no legal, financial or any other interest in these businesses.
+Individuals and families who own businesses retain or spend their profits at their own discretion, and pay tax as required.

 Does the Church support political parties?